galaxyproject/galaxy-hub/content/get-started/index.md

 - [Galaxy's repositories](https://github.com/galaxyproject)

-  Galaxy Project Repositories including the GTN,Planemo, Galaxy and The Hub
+  Galaxy Project Repositories including the GTN,Planemo, Galaxy and The Hub.

+### Want to contribute?
+[Here's](https://galaxyproject.org/community/contributing/) our guide on how to start contributing and there are many ways to do so: coding,writing and creating tutorials, answering questions in Gitter or the Help Forum and many more.

 ### Bug reporting etiquette
 We have the Help Forum to ask away your questions.
-If you still are unsure, you can always go to our open issues in GitHub to see if someone reported it, reach out to the Community via Mailing Lists or create an issue yourself!
+If you still are unsure, you can always go to our open issues in GitHub to see if someone reported it, reach out to the Community via Mailing Lists or [create an issue](https://docs.github.com/es/issues/tracking-your-work-with-issues/creating-an-issue) yourself!

-[//]: # (Tutorial for creating an open issue?)